MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 A product hierarchy, also known as a product classification or product taxonomy, is a structured system for organizing and categorizing products in a business or organization.
 It involves creating a hierarchical structure that groups products based on common attributes, characteristics, features, or relationships.
 This structure helps businesses manage and present their products in a more organized and understandable manner.
 Learn more at [Create a hierarchy of product classification in Supply Chain Management](/dynamics365/supply-chain/pim/tasks/create-hierarchy-product-classification) and [Manage product categories and products in Commerce](/dynamics365/commerce/category-management-product-creation).

+### Product information management (PIM)

+Product information management (PIM) is a discipline that involves centralizing and managing all product-related information across an organization.
+It encompasses the creation, enrichment, and distribution of consistent and accurate product data.
+In Dynamics 365, the PIM module facilitates this process and ensures uniform and efficient management of product information.

 ### Product lifecycle management (PLM)

 [Product lifecycle management](/dynamics365/supply-chain/pim/product-lifecycle) (PLM) is the process that an organization uses to manage a product from its initial design and development through its retirement and disposal.
 The goal of PLM is to increase the efficiency of the product development process, reduce time to market, and improve product quality and profitability by managing and organizing all product-related information in a central location.
 Product-related information includes specifications, engineering designs, bills of materials or formulas, production schedules, and supply chains.